ercang/boids-js/README.md

 There are three examples provided for similar scenes but three examples differ in performance.
 - The first example run in the browser thread and it should slow down when there are many number of entities.
-- The seconds example also runs in the browser thread but it uses the grid implementation for fast lookups.
+- The second example also runs in the browser thread but it uses the grid implementation for fast lookups.
 This example should handle more entities in the browser thread.
-- In the third example calculation is done in 4 parallel WebWorker threads.
-Rendering is still done in the browser thread.
-Even though the simulation slows down, the renderer should work in 60fps.
+- In the third example, calculation is done in 4 parallel WebWorker threads.
+The rendering is still done in the browser thread.
+Even though the simulation slows down, the UI should be updated in 60fps.

 ## Examples